Get started with Azure Data Lake Analytics using the Azure portal

 Submit a U-SQL job

-- From the Data Lake Analytics account, click New Job.
+- From the Data Lake Analytics account, select New Job.

-- Paste in the text of the U-SQL script shown above.
+- Paste in the text of the preceding U-SQL script.
+Name the job.

-- Wait until the job status changes to Succeeded.
+- Monitor the Status of the job, and wait until the job status changes to Succeeded.

 - To get started developing U-SQL applications, see Develop U-SQL scripts using Data Lake Tools for Visual Studio.